 Yes, that Tom Brady, the quarterback who went on to lead his teams to seven Super Bowl championships.
 Somehow, eagle-eyed pro scouts gave him the once-over and missed his massive talents.

 When it comes to identifying high-potential (or HiPo) employees—workers who have the potential, ability, and aspiration to move up two levels within the organization and take on leadership roles—companies can’t afford to make the same mistake.
 According to Gartner research, HiPo employees bring 91% more value to the organization than other workers, even others who are high performers.
 It's a critical distinction: Not all high-performing employees are high potential.
-In fact, only 15% of high performers—1 in 6—are HiPo employees, according to CEB Global Research.
+In fact, only 15% of high performers—one in six—are HiPo employees, according to CEB Global Research.

 To help with the sorting process, many companies are turning to artificial intelligence (AI).
 Leveraging data from aptitude, attitude and behavioral assessments developed by organizational psychologist, AI can determine which employees have true leadership potential, allowing them to devote scarce resources for leadership development more effectively.
 Better yet, AI tools can help coach HiPo employees to develop the skills needed to fulfill that potential.